Genre: Action Developer: Sega Ent. Publisher: Sega Ent. Players: 1 Released: 1991

 The soundtrack is the star feature of the presentation, though.
 Master composer Yuzo Koshiro returned to score the game, and he added mixed versions of the Genesis themes to new tracks, creating a great score that’s worth hooking your Game Gear to an eternal speaker for.
 I know Shinobi has always been associated with great music, but a lot of that comes from The Revenge of Shinobi, despite there being so many other games in the series.
 The Game Gear versions don’t get enough attention in this area, and they really do sound great.

-Overall, the only complain I have with the first Game Gear Shinobi comes from the poor screen, but that’s not the game’s fault.
+Overall, the only complaint I have with the first Game Gear Shinobi comes from the poor screen, but that’s not the game’s fault.
 Perhaps the only true negative here is that Shinobi can be brutally difficult sometimes, but anyone with some patience and an AC adapter should be able to overcome the challenge.
 Sega produced an excellent action/platformer that is a great addition to a legendary series, and it deserves more attention.
 A release on the Nintendo Wii eShop in 2012 was welcome, as it fixed the screen problems, but I’d really love to see a remake of these games with more modern visuals.
 This handheld series is one that Sega should certainly revisit.